 Detectives release sketch of suspected rapist who attacked woman in Haltom City field

-Detectives released on Thursday a composite sketch of a man accused of raping a woman at gunpoint in a Haltom City field.
+Detectives released a composite sketch Thursday of a man accused of raping a woman at gunpoint in a Haltom City field.

 Authorities also released photographs of a car which Haltom City police said was a “vehicle of interest” seen in the area of the attack.